megakevin/end-point-blog/2024/08/using-a-containerized-nginx-proxy-to-serve-a-multi-application-dotnet-system.md

   proxy:
     # The proxy container will be based on this Dockerfile, which we'll define
-    # below.
+    # soon.
     build:
       context: .
       dockerfile: Dockerfile.Proxy

-    # Here we expose the nginx proxy via port 8888.
+    # Here we expose the Nginx proxy via port 8888.
 This can be anything.
 In
     # fact, if you want to do multiple parallel deployments on the same machine,
-    # that is, with many nginx instances running at the same time, you can
+    # that is, with many Nginx instances running at the same time, you can
     # adjust this setting appropriately to prevent port conflicts.
 Making sure
     # that each instance has its own port.
     ports: